 To find out if there are errors on your credit reports, you need to get copies of your own reports.

 Typically, you can do this for free once every 12 months with each of the three credit bureaus.
-However, due to the COVID-19 pandemic, the CRAs have made it easier to check your credit more often by making it free to check your credit reports every week until April 20, 2022.
+However, due to the COVID-19 pandemic, the CRAs made it easier to check your credit more often by making it free to check your credit reports every week—permanently!

-To order your free credit reports, go to annualcreditreport.com, which is the only website that is federally authorized to provide your free credit reports, and request them there.
+To order your free credit reports, go to annualcreditreport.com—the only website that is federally authorized to provide your free credit reports—and request them there.

 The credit bureaus are technically allowed to take 30 days to complete their dispute investigation process, but this rule is decades old.
 These days, with the technology we have now, it is more likely that your dispute will be resolved in only 10-14 days.